| Sarasota and Her Islands by Larry Larsen When you travel as much as we do to far away places, it's easy to forget that some of the

 many of their descendants still live here.
 The history of the circus is definitely alive at the Ringling Museum.
 Wear comfortable shoes and leave any heavy items in the car, because

+the complex is 66 acres of beautiful gardens and footpaths.
 Several buildings house memorabilia and items from the glory days of these spectacular

 shows.
 Most interesting was a large miniature replica of the arrival, setup and tear down of the various shows, animal displays and the main tent.
 Every item in that replica has